charleymroberts/vx-website/README.md

 ### List of previous gigs with a `<details>` element

-- On a future version of the website I could include the band's full list of previous gigs, using a `<details>` element to display each year's gigs in a collapsible menu with one element for each year (with the year as the `<summary>` element).
+- On a future version of the website I could include the band's full list of previous gigs, using a `<details>` element to display each year's gigs in a collapsible menu with one element for each year (with the year as the content of the `<summary>` element).

 ---